fgmacedo/raspador/README.rst

 It's best suited for data-processing in files that do not have a formal structure and are in plain text (or that are easy to convert).
-Structured files like XML, CSV and HTML doesn't fit a good use case for raspador, and have excellent alternatives to get data extracted, like lxml, html5lib, BeautifulSoup, and PyQuery.
+Structured files like XML, CSV and HTML doesn't fit a good use case for raspador, and have excellent alternatives to get data extracted, like lxml_, html5lib_, BeautifulSoup_, and PyQuery_.

 The extractors are defined through classes as models, something similar to the Django ORM.
 Each field searches for a pattern specified by the regular